-The Center for Learning and Accessible Student Services (CLASS) provides individualized accommodations and academic support for students with documented learning, attention, psychiatric, sensory, and physical disabilities, as well as those with temporary disabilities.
-CLASS has been recognized as a leader in its field, helping these students gain equal access to Augsburg's programs and services.
-Its mission is a reflection of Augsburg's commitment to providing a rigorous and challenging, yet supportive, liberal arts education to students with diverse backgrounds, preparations, and experiences.
+The Center for Learning and Accessible Student Services (CLASS) provides individualized accommodations and support for students with documented learning disabilities, autism, ADHD, mental health conditions, traumatic brain injury, sensory and physical disabilities, as well as those with temporary disabilities.
+CLASS has been recognized as a leader in its field, ensuring these students have equal access to Augsburg's programs and services.
+Its mission reflects Augsburg's commitment to providing a rigorous and challenging, yet supportive, liberal arts education to students with diverse backgrounds, abilities, preparations, and experiences.

-Each term, Disability Specialists work directly with students to develop a plan for ensuring they have equal access to Augsburg courses, programs, activities, and facilities.
+Each term, Disability Specialists work directly with students to develop a plan for equal access to Augsburg courses, programs, activities, and facilities.
 Students have the option to meet regularly with their specialist, and discussions may include:

-- Accommodations for testing and coursework (e.g., extended time, note-taking) - Referrals to other campus resources (e.g., tutoring, student technology assistance, academic advising, counseling, financial aid) - Training and use of assistive technology through the Groves Accommodations Laboratory - Coaching on academic, organizational, and time management skills - Campus living accommodations
+- Accommodations for testing and coursework (e.g., extended time, audio books) - Referrals to other campus resources (e.g., tutoring, student technology assistance, academic advising, counseling, financial aid) - Training and use of assistive technology through the Groves Accommodations Lab - Coaching on academic, organizational, and time management skills - Campus living accommodations